EfficientElephants/project2020/README.md

 ### Unit Testing

 To write unit tests, we use javascript's Mocha and Chai frameworks.
-Navigate to the test/ directory and create a new file in the models/ subdirectory to write your unit tests.
+Navigate to the test/ directory and create a new file to write your unit tests.
 For contributors, it is expected that 90% of your code is covered by unit testing.

 To run unit tests, enter the following command in your terminal:
 ```